tshiamobhuda/advent-of-code-2020/README.md

 Advent of Code 2020
 ----
-This repo houses my solutions of [advent of Code 2020](https://adventofcode.com/2020) puzzle.
+This repo houses my solutions for the [advent of Code 2020](https://adventofcode.com/2020) puzzles.

-This project uses the `Symfony\Console` component

 ### Requirements:
 - composer